Honors Research Symposium

 - State the major interpretations and findings as related to the original research problem, and any limitations of the results.

-- Finish by stating the relevance, contribution of the work, and its implications to science.
+- Finish by stating the relevance, contribution of the work, and its implications.

 - The background provides context to the study, rationale